 Any measures to reduce habitat loss and degradation, barriers to migration, and overexploitation are likely to benefit not only the many freshwater migratory species included in the CMS Appendices but other species as well.
-Because reports indicate that 38% of European freshwater fish are threatened,211 measures to protect the European eel could have significant conservation benefits for many of these species as well.
+Because reports indicate that 38% of European freshwater fish are threatened,232 measures to protect the European eel could have significant conservation benefits for many of these species as well.

 With respect to cost-effectiveness, proposals should identify the resources needed to implement the new CMS Agreement.
 The exact scale of the resources needed to administer a European Eel Agreement is difficult to predict because no current CMS Agreement has the same combination of number of species (1), number of Range States and territories (57), range of threats, and geographic scope covering freshwater and marine habitats, as well as jurisdictional waters and areas beyond national jurisdiction.
+The potential costs of a European Eel Agreement are discussed in more detail in Section VI.H.
+Whether the potential costs are cost-effective will be a subjective inquiry in light of the time lag for any conservation benefits to be achieved.